-6.3.12 Dual pH-ORP-Temp Driver
+6.3.11 Dual pH-ORP-Temp Driver

-Two inputs; can both be pH or both be ORP, or one of each.
+The Dual pH/ORP temperature driver card can accommodate two sensor inputs which can both be pH or both be ORP, or one of each.
+In addition, there are two temperature sensor inputs.